sdieckert/Pewlett-Hackard-Analysis/README.md

 ORDER BY emp_no asc;
 ```

-File: Data/retirement_titles.csv
+Saved File: Data/retirement_titles.csv

 <insert 1retirement_title.png>

 Summary: Creates a list of employees with the titles and dates in that position.
 Duplicates are created for employees that have been
 in more than one title.

-2. A query is written and executed to create a Unique Titles table that contains the employee number, first and last name, and most recent title.
+#### 2. A query is written and executed to create a Unique Titles table that contains the employee number, first and last name, and most recent title.

 ```
 -- Use Distinct with Order by to remove duplicate rows